Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/amazon-s3.md

 Follow these steps to give Amplitude read access to your AWS S3 bucket.

-1. Create a new IAM role, for example: “AmplitudeReadRole”.
+1. Create a new IAM role, for example: `AmplitudeReadRole`.
 2. Go to **Trust Relationships** for the role and add Amplitude’s account to the trust relationship policy, using the following example.
 Update **{{}}** in highlighted text.

     * **{{amplitude_account}}**: `358203115967` for Amplitude US data center. `202493300829` for Amplitude EU data center.